Quick One-Hour Dinner Rolls

 If you have a gas oven:

 You will want to keep the oven on the whole time, or you can turn it off sometime during the last 10 minutes or so too, depending on your oven and how quickly they are rising.

-This one-hour roll recipe is definitely my go-to now.
+This easy dinner roll recipe is definitely my go-to now.
 Even faster than store-bought frozen rolls, and definitely tastier!
-Hope you give this recipe a try and love it as I do!
+I hope you give this recipe a try and love it as I do!